alrichardbollans/phylokNN/README.md

 A Python package translating the concept of k Nearest Neighbours to phylogenetic trees for predicting trait values.

-This repository also includes analysis of this model against other conventional and less conventional approaches.

 ## Usage

 How to set up and run the model: